 Ref.
 Action During the Year 1 (1 Oct 2020 - 30 Sep 2021) Key Focus in Year 2 & 3 (1 Oct 2021 - 31 March 2023) Responsible Officers 9.1 We will continue to embrace new technology to increase working efficiency through the delivery of our ICT Strategy.
 We have formed a new centralised customer service team which has improved our capacity to respond to customers quickly and efficiently.
 We have developed an initial plan to build interfaces using the council's "low code" product and started to deliver applications with services.
 In 2022/2023 we expect to absorb additional functions into the Customer Services Centre and to multi-skill our Agents post Covid Continued focus on building and delivering digitised process through the council's low code product.
-David Allum - Head of Business Transformation, IT Manager (LF) 9.2 Through our enhanced use of technology we can also reduce our reliance on paper by largely phasing out printed agendas and reports by December 2022, continuin g and enhancing suitable arrangements where appropriate The new print contract started in April 2020 which helped us reduce printing across the council.
+David Allum - Head of Business Transformation, IT Manager (LF) 9.2 Through our enhanced use of technology, we can also reduce our reliance on paper by largely phasing out printed agendas and reports by December 2022, continuin g and enhancing suitable arrangements where appropriate The new print contract started in April 2020 which helped us reduce printing across the council.
 Working from home through the pandemic and the introduction of Hybrid Mail has seen a significant reduction in print requirements and reduction in material costs.
-Due to the pandemic, the printing of paper agendas increased rather than decreased because many councillors and colleagues used the devices they would have been using to view papers electronically to participate in Zoom meetings.
+Due to the pandemic, the printing of paper agendas increased rather than decreased because many councillors and colleagues used the devices, they would have been using to view papers electronically to participate in Zoom meetings.
 This will need to be carefully considered going forward as although committee members have since returned to the Council Chamber for their meetings, hybrid or remote briefings and informal meetings are expected to continue.
 Ensure print requirements are minimised and the use of hybrid mail is maximised.
 Largely phase out printed agendas and reports by December 2022.
 Ensure all councillors and colleagues have the skills, knowledge and equipment to be able to view and edit agenda papers via Mod.Gov.
-David Allum - Head of Business Transformation, Robin Taylor - Head of Policy and Governance, Customer Services Manager (HB), Democratic Services Manager (LF) 9.3 We will also continue to explore shared opportunities with other local authorities to work at scale where there are benefits to be During the year, the Council engaged with the Surrey wide Borough and District discussions about possible future structures, organisation and opportunities for greater collaboration.
-Subsequently, Waverley proactively pursued more detailed discussions with Guildford WBC/GBC Joint Chief Executive, once appointed, to lead the process of creating a single shared senior management team which will then bring forward business cases for further collaboration opportunities.
-Adoption of the WBC/GBC Inter-Authority Agreement and Robin Taylor - Head of Policy and Governance
+David Allum - Head of Business Transformation, Robin Taylor - Head of Policy and Governance, Customer Services Manager (HB), Democratic Services Manager (LF) 9.3 We will also continue to explore shared opportunities with other local authorities to work at scale where there are benefits to be achieved for our residents During the year, the Council engaged with the Surrey wide Borough and District discussions about possible future structures, organisation and opportunities for greater collaboration.
+Subsequently, Waverley proactively pursued more detailed discussions with Guildford Borough Council about possible collaboration opportunities.
+Following a series of discussions and the adoption of a shared vision statement, Waverley worked closely with Guildford BC to take forward plans for a single Joint Chief Executive.
+A Joint Appointments Committee comprised of the Leaders of both Councils and further councillor representatives from both WBC/GBC Joint Chief Executive, once appointed, to lead the process of creating a single shared senior management team which will then bring forward business cases for further collaboration opportunities.
+Adoption of the WBC/GBC Inter- Authority Agreement and implementation of necessary governance arrangements relating to the collaboration.
+Robin Taylor - Head of Policy and Governance